Jayanto Nath Chaudhuri: Post-Independence career

 Chaudhuri worked with Major General Mohite to complete military evacuation from Pakistan.
 He had to organise the Kashmir war effort up to May 1948, when he was succeeded by the then Brig.
 Sam Manekshaw as DMO and Chand Narayan Das as Director of Military Intelligence.

 General officer

 In February 1948, he was promoted to acting Major General and became the officiating Chief of the General Staff.
 In May that year, he took over command of the 1st Armoured Division.

-Maj Gen Syed Ahmed El Edroos (left) offers his surrender of the Hyderabad State Forces to Maj Gen Chaudhuri at Secunderabad.
+Maj Gen Syed Ahmed El Edroos (right) offers his surrender of the Hyderabad State Forces to Maj Gen Chaudhuri at Secunderabad.